arduino-libraries/ArduinoBLE/docs/api.md

 ### `service()`

-Get a BLEService representing a BLE service the device provides.
+Get a BLEService representing a Bluetooth® Low Energy service the device provides.

 #### Syntax